• Summer Institute 2019: June 10-27

 (For students ages 10 to 15: Monday through Friday, 9:00 a.m. to 12:00 noon)

 Please contact ISWP Director Bob Broad for application information.

 The Illinois State Writing Project (ISWP) began in 1992 with support from a grant provided by the National Writing Project.
-ISWP provides professional development by emphasizing the pattern of Teachers Teaching Teachers (the motto of the NWP).
+ISWP provides professional development by promoting the strategy of teachers teaching teachers (the motto of the NWP).

-The work of the Summer Institute Fellows appears in a publication at the end of the summer and on a DVD that chronicles their work.
-Everyone in the Summ becomes a published author.
 Teachers from pre-kindergarten through high school and/or teachers from fields other than English (of which the ISWP has many) often come in with a fear of writing.
-By the end of the Summer Institute, all view themselves as writers, and published writers at that.
-This research and publication becomes an expected part of an ISWP Fellow’s life.
+By the end of the Summer Institute, all view themselves as experienced and capable writers.
+Research and publication for an audience of professional peers becomes part of an ISWP Fellow’s future professional life.

-After the Summer Institute, Fellows must continue their teacher research and must also continue to contribute to the ISWP model by teaching other teachers.
-Each participant must follow up with continued research, workshops for peers, and participation in professional organizations at the local and national levels.
-The Fellows receive a stipend for the Summer Institute and are expected to grow their own research through the use of that stipend for books, materials, and travel to professional meetings.
-The Summer Institute Fellows become a pool of experts who continue to contribute to the growth and expansion of their learning communities.
+After the Summer Institute, Fellows continue their teacher research and also continue to contribute to the ISWP model by teaching other teachers.
+Each participant follows up with continued research, workshops for peers, and participation in professional organizations at the local and national levels.
+Summer Institute Fellows form a pool of experts who continue to contribute to the growth and expansion of their professional communities.

-Teachers can participate in the Summer Institute as a graduate student at large or as a graduate student in the English Department.
-If you are interested in additional professional development, The Writing Project (ENG 409.6) can be used as part of the course work for a Master’s degree.
+Teachers can participate in the ISWP Summer Institute as graduate students-at-large or as graduate students in the Department of English.
+If you are interested in additional professional development, The Summer Institute of the Illinois State Writing Project (ENG 409.6) can be counted as part of the course work for our department’s Post-Baccalaureate Certificate Program in the Teaching of Writing and/or for a Master’s in English.